potatoqualitee/mssqlsuite/README.md

 # mssqlsuite
-A GitHub Action that automatically installs a SQL Server suite of tools including sqlcmd, bcp, sqlpackage, the sql engine, localdb and more for Windows, macOS and Linux.
+This GitHub Action automatically installs a SQL Server suite of tools including sqlcmd, bcp, sqlpackage, the sql engine, localdb and more for Windows, macOS and Linux.

-The `SqlServer` PowerShell module is included on the Windows runner.
-You can find more information about what's installed on GitHub runners on their [docs page](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#supported-software).

 ## Documentation